Display-Lab/vert-ramp-affirmation/README.md

 # Vert Ramp Affirmation

 ## Description
+This project serves as the overview of the parts of the feedback summary pipeline.
-Code and stubs to provide minimal or mock implementations of the components of the intervention pipeline.
+It contains stubs and mock ups to illustrate components of the intervention pipeline.
-Demonstration of tailoring feedback for two recipients.
+Specifically, the examples here demonstrate tailoring feedback for two recipients.

-## Use
+## Outline
+The steps (and associated projects) to the intervention generation pipeline:
-1. Run data analyzer
+1. Run data analyzer (bit-stomach)
-1. Run candidate generator
+1. Run candidate generator (candidate-smasher)
-1. Run reasoner
+1. Run reasoner (think-pudding)
-1. Generate interventions (performance summaries)
+1. Generate performance summaries (relevant-fermenter)

+## Background
+This work is a result of the persuit of building a feedback intervention generating system.
+The project here attempts to construct a skeleton of the pipeline that will consider the performance data, situation information, intervention situations, and intervention templates in order to produce appropriate performance feedback.

+## The Pipeline
+### Data Analyzer
+- Inputs:
+    - Situation
+    - Performance Data
+    - Performance Data Analysis
+- Outputs:
+    - Situation Plus

+### Candidate Generator
+- Inputs:
+    - Situation Plus
+    - Templates
+- Outputs:
+    - Candidates

+### Reasoning Runner
+- Inputs:
+    - Candidates
+    - ISR
+- Outputs:
+    - Annotated Candidates

+### Figure Generator
+- Inputs:
+    - Annotated Candidates
+    - Performance Data
+    - Templates Implementations
+- Outputs:
+    - Performance Summary Figures

+## Example Data Description
+The example data consists of five performers (a,b,c,d,e).
+The first two, a & b, are used as the recipients of feedback.
+Recipient 'a' has performance above the mastery threshold specified in the situation, and has decreasing recent performance.
+Recipient 'b' has performance below the mastery level, and has increasing performance.

-### Explanation
+## Machinery Explanation

 1. Data analyzer reads data & data annotation.
 It makes inferences about each performer.